Vladimir Tushinsky: Arrest

 After the murder of Irina Khodos, the investigators contacted the locals through the media for help, counting on the fact that among them there might have been witnesses of the crime.
 After a while a man came to the regional department of the Ministry of Internal Affairs, passing a stop with his car when, according to him, the murder was committed.
 The DVR camera captured the Toyota 4Runner parked near the murder site; the registration numbers were not visible, however, the inscription "PICK UP" on the cockpit was visible.
-Law enforcement agencies discovered that the car belonged to Tushinsky, and on February 17, he was arrested.
+Law enforcement agencies discovered that the car belonged to Tushinsky, and on 17 February, he was arrested.

 In the trunk of Tushinsky's car was an axe, taser, air gun, as well as female tights and an artificial vagina.
 After examining the car, traces of blood and hair from Khodos were found.
 Under the pressure of increasing evidence, the killer began to give confessions: he not only confessed to the last murder, but also to his previous crimes, and subsequently pointed out the burial sites of the bodies of Besprozvannaya and Orlova.
 During the search of Tushinsky's apartment, video records were found on his computer, on which he committed violent acts against his minor stepdaughter.

-Soon the court gave Tushinsky a measure of restraint in the form of imprisonment, thus satisfying the petition of the investigation.
+Soon the court gave Tushinsky a measure of restraint in the form of imprisonment, thus satisfying the petition for the investigation.
 A criminal case was initiated against him on the basis of crimes such as violent acts of a sexual nature, rape and murder of the Criminal Code of Russia.